 Guides are produced for each sitting of written answer examinations.
 These include the exam questions, examiners' comments on candidates' performance and key points for inclusion in answers.

-You are strongly advised to study guides from the last two sittings.
-Please visit www.cii.co.uk to buy online or contact CII Customer Service for further information on +44 (0)20 8989 8464.
+You are strongly advised to study exam guides from the last two sittings.
+Please visit www.cii.co.uk/learning/qualifications to access online or contact CII Customer Service for further information on +44 (0)20 8989 8464.